ThiThuGiangLuu/Stakeholder-Decision-Analysis-ACS/README.md

 `Supplementary Material 1`: Summary of individual Net Present Value results for each stakeholder

-`Supplementary Material 2`: Suggested pathways to integrate ACS in the SEDP, and roles of institutional stakeholders
+`Supplementary Material 2`: Suggested pathways to integrate ACS in the SEDP and roles of institutional stakeholders